Aimonica-Brands/aimonica-core-solana/README.md

 - **Platform Initialization**: A central authority can initialize the staking platform.
 - **Project Registration**: The authority can register multiple staking projects.
-- **Configurable Projects**: Each project can have its own name, staking token, and vault.
+- **Configurable Projects**: Each project can have its own name, staking token (SPL Token or Token-2022), and vault.
 - **Fee Management**: Project authority can set a separate fee wallet and configure fees for unstaking and emergency unstaking.
+- **Token-2022 Support**: The program is compatible with both the standard SPL Token and the newer Token-2022 standard, allowing for a wider range of tokens to be staked.
-- **Flexible Staking**: Users can stake tokens for predefined durations (e.g., 7, 14, 30 days).
+- **Flexible Staking**: Users can stake tokens for predefined durations (e.g., 1, 7, 14, 30 days).
 - **Multiple Stakes**: Users can have multiple, independent stakes within the same project.
 - **Standard Unstake**: Users can withdraw their staked tokens and any rewards (if applicable, not implemented in this version) after the lock-up period, minus a small fee.
 - **Emergency Unstake**: A failsafe option for users to withdraw their tokens immediately if needed, potentially incurring a higher fee and forfeiting any rewards.